Fernand-Mouassom/stochastic-cloudcover-calibration-MODIS-ERA5/README.md

-## Stochastic model cloud cover calibration using MODIS and ERA5 data
+## Calibration of a Stochastic Model for Cloud Cover Using MODIS and ERA5 Data

 This repository contains the code and data used in the paper:
 **"Clouds of steel: The ferromagnetic behaviour of low clouds over the Gulf of Guinea"**